Learn about the advantages and disadvantages of ebook publishing and the different ebook formats in this basic ebook publishing guide

 - You can test the market before investing in an expensive print run

-- You can more easily protect the copying and distribution of your ebook with Digital Rights Management (DRM)
+- Now you can more easily protect the copying and distribution of your ebook with Digital Rights Management (DRM)

 Disadvantages of ebooks